Norval Baptie: The Father Of The Ice Show

 After World War I ended near the end of the second decade of the 1900's, Baptie expanded his shows to a format that was to better be known to skating audiences to come, employing other acts and joined both on and off the ice by Gladys Lamb, a dancer turned skater from Chicago, Illinois who he married in 1924.

 Baptie directed skating carnivals featuring three time Olympic Gold Medallist Sonja Henie and in 1938, retired from performing and moved to Washington, D.C. to coach skating at the Washington Figure Skating Club.
 At the club, he worked alongside 1936 and 1937 Canadian Figure Skating Champion and renowned coach Osborne Colson, who described Baptie as "one of the most remarkable men that I had ever met".
-Baptie really was remarkable, not only for his pioneering efforts in the sport, but for the fact he continued to coach after having both legs amputated within a four year span due to complications with diabetes, teaching skating from a wheelchair until his death at age 87 on November 26, 1966.
-In a fabulous Pro Skating Historical Foundation article about Baptie written by the late Janet Wright, Shirley Sherman recounts being taught by Baptie: "Back in those days Norval was the only coach in the Winter Garden.
+Baptie really was remarkable, not only for his pioneering efforts in the sport, but for the fact he continued to coach after having both legs amputated within a four year span due to complications with diabetes, teaching skating from a wheelchair until his death at age eighty seven on November 26, 1966 in Baltimore, Maryland.
+In a fabulous Pro Skating Historical Foundation article about Baptie written by the late Janet Wright, Shirley Sherman recounted being taught by Baptie: "Back in those days Norval was the only coach in the Winter Garden.
 [It was] open in September until sometime in the spring.
 He looked grumpy but was very gentle with me.
 In the earlier 30's there weren't many little kids figure skating.
 I think he felt sorry for a little girl struggling around school figures!...
 I only remember Daddy having complete faith in him."

 Having pioneered the ice show, entertained audiences in cities and towns across North America and taught so many skaters how to skate, Baptie lived a remarkable and impacting life.
 He was named to the United States Ice Skating Hall Of Fame prior to his death and his pioneering efforts live on in the ice shows and skaters of today.
 He paved the way.
 And with that...
 Happy Canada Day!